megalithic/dotfiles/hammerspoon/README.md

   * When logging into the computer, and I'm at home, it will fire off certain shell scripts to my Home Assistant server to handle device control in my office (lights, etc).
-Home Assistant does this based on other factors, like the weather, time of day, etc.
+Home Assistant does this based on other factors, like the weather, time of day, etc. This is very much a WIP.

 - **Other Things**:
   * I'm sure I missed some of the other things I've added or